AccelerationNet/a-cl-logger/README.md

 Each logger has a level which is used to determine whether are particular message should be processed or not.
-Loggers inherit their log level from their ancestors.
+Loggers inherit their log level from their parents.
 If a logger has multiple direct parents its log level is the min of the levels of its parents.

 ### Goals